Just as your company has mastered recruiting Millennials, Gen Z has started to enter the workforce – requiring a reevaluation of your hiring process.

 - Add “click to apply.”
 CareerBuilder found that 83% of job seekers want to answer fewer than 15 questions in a job application.
 Make it as simple as possible to apply with a one-click application or LinkedIn profile upload option.

 - Make interviews mobile-friendly.
 The entire hiring process needs to be mobile-friendly, not just the application submission step.
-Look for a video interview tool that’s accessible via smartphone app.
+Look for a video interview tools like Codility and Xobin that are accessible via smartphone app.
 Allow candidates to perform a skill test through their mobile device to help streamline moving the best talent through each stage of the hiring process.

 Invest in the right HR tech now in order to prepare for the influx of Gen Z applicants.
 The right software and platforms can help you manage digital applicants without sacrificing the relationship your recruiters build with a candidate.